No matter what industry you’re working in, measuring and reporting on your stockpiles is crucial to successful operations.

 For this workflow, you need a sufficient number of known points to verify and pin your drone imagery to the ground because a drone without on-board GPS correctional processing capabilities is only a vehicle for capturing site imagery.

-Having multiple GCPs on your site when surveying ensures 1/10ft accuracy or below, but they can be time consuming to set up on a large worksite.
+Having multiple GCPs on your site when surveying ensures survey-grade accuracy, but they can be time consuming to set up on a large worksite.
 There are a couple of ways to set up traditional ground control:

 - Known-point method.
 A surveyor has to physically walk your site, shoot the points with a rover, and mark them for visibility.